Lion Island (New South Wales)

-Lion Island is an island that is located at the mouth to the Hawkesbury River in Broken Bay on the Central Coast of the state of New South Wales, Australia.
+Lion Island is an island that is located at the mouth of the Hawkesbury River in Broken Bay on the Central Coast of the state of New South Wales, Australia.
 The island is located just off Pearl Beach and is part of the local government area.

-The island is a descriptive name because it resembles a Sphinx, a mythical figure of a crouching lion.
-Lion Island is part of the Brisbane Water National Park, as it being one of the two islands located within the national park along with Spectacle Island in the Hawkesbury River.
+The island is so named because it resembles a Sphinx, a mythical figure of a crouching lion.
+Lion Island is part of the Brisbane Water National Park, as it is one of the two islands located within the national park, along with Spectacle Island in the Hawkesbury River.

 Etymology

-The island was originally named Mount Elliott Island by Governor Arthur Phillip in 1789, because it resembled Gibraltar where his friend, General Elliott, had inflicted defeats on French and Spanish fleets.
+The island was originally named Mount Elliott Island by Governor Arthur Phillip in 1789, because it resembled Gibraltar, where his friend, General Elliott, had inflicted defeats on French and Spanish fleets.
 This name continued to be used by cartographers until the 1920s.

 Nature reserve status

 In 1956, the Lion Island Fauna Reserve was established on the island.
 In 1977, it was reclassified as the Lion Island Nature Reserve, a protected nature reserve under the National Parks and Wildlife Act 1967 and is administered by the NSW National Parks & Wildlife Service.
 The nature reserve covers all of the island, an area of approximately 8 ha.

 Due to the island's significant biodiversity it was added to the Australian National Heritage List in December 2006.
-The island is a breeding habitat for shearwaters and is free of feral cats and foxes.
+The island is a breeding habitat for shearwaters, and is free of feral cats and foxes.
 The island has a weed infestation problem that includes Bitou Bush and Lantana.